US sets policy to seize patents of government-funded drugs if price deemed too high | Politics

 "What I will affirm over and over is that I will use every tool I possibly can with the goal of obtaining the access that our patients need.
 March-in, if I am to ever apply that, it will be according to principles that allow it to really achieve that specific aim."
 Progressive lawmakers in the Democratic Party have this year heaped criticism on drugmakers that developed therapies with government funding, and called on President Joe Biden's administration to use its march-in authority to lower drug prices.

 In March, Moderna CEO Stephane Bancel was called to testify in Congress after the company flagged plans to raise the price of its COVID-19 vaccine to as much as $130 per dose, drawing the ire of Democratic U.S. Senator Bernie Sanders.
 The U.S. vaccine maker's Spikevax shot was developed with the help of government funding.
-Joseph Allen, who had been a staffer for Senator Birch Bayh and is now director of lobbying group The Bayh-Dole Coalition, said Congress could challenge the new policy if found to be incompatible with the law.
+Joseph Allen, who had been a staffer for Senator Birch Bayh and is now director of The Bayh-Dole Coalition, a group that works to educate on the law, said Congress could challenge the new policy if found to be incompatible with the law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)